-Time interval : Dynamical consequences Does QM/WdW apply?
-(1) Just before Elecro- Weak regime Form $\hbar$ from early E & M NO. Use (32) as pre QM set up (2) Electro-Weak $\hbar$ kept constant due to Machian relations YES.
-Use (1) as linkage
+.Time Interval Dynamical consequences Does QM/WdW apply?

+Just before Electroweak Form \hbar from early E & NO

+era M fields, and use Use (32) as Pre QM set

+Maxwell's Equations up

+with necessary to

+implement boundary

+conditions created from

+change from Octonionic

+geometry to flat space

+Electro-Weak Era \hbar kept constant due to YES

+Machian relations Use (1) as linkage

-(3) Post Electro Weak $\hbar$ kept constant due to Machian relations YES.
-Wavefetn of Universe
+Post Electro-Weak Era \hbar kept constant due to YES

+to today Machian relations Wave function of

-In so may words, the formation period for $\hbar$ is our pre quantum regime.
-This is incidently the boundary region before the break down of Octonionic gravity, to our present cosmology.
-When we get to the present era, and the break down of Octonionic geometry, exemplified by spatial commutation relations equaling zero, is when QM applies.
-Before that regime, QM does not apply.
-Furthermore, with the formation of a WdW cosmology, we then have confluence with Barbors dismissal of the flow of time, as given in [16] and [17] which is in adherance as to [18] in its treatment of the WdW equation as time independent.
+In so may words, the formation period for \hbar is our pre quantum regime.
+This is incidentally the boundary region before the break down of Octonionic gravity, to our present cosmology.
+When we get to the present era, and the breakdown of Octonionic geometry, exemplified by spatial commutation relations equaling zero, is when QM applies.
+Before that regime, QM does not apply Furthermore, with the formation of a WdW cosmology, we then have confluence with Barbor's dismissal of the flow of time, as given in [16] and [17] which is in adherence as to [18] in its treatment of the WdW equation as time independent.